A generalized central limit theorem for critical marked Hawkes processes: Results

 \begin{assumption} $\nu$ is a probability measure satisfying \eqref{e:Enu} and either \begin{itemize} \item [($\beta$)] there exist $\beta\in(0,1)$ and $c_\nu>0$ such that

 \item[or] \item[($2$)]

 \end{itemize} \end{assumption}

-\begin{rem} Assumption \ref{ass:phi_alpha} implies that the probability distribution with the density $\varphi$ is in the normal domain of attraction of an $\alpha$-stable distribution totally skewed to the right.
+\begin{rem} Assumption \ref{ass:phi_alpha} implies that the probability distribution with the density $\varphi$ is in the normal domain of attraction of an $\alpha$-stable distribution totally skewed to the right (cf. \cite{Feller}, Ch.
+XVII.5 Theorem 2).
 That is, if $\xi_1,\xi_2, \ldots$ are i.i.d. with density $\varphi$ then

 as $n\to \infty$, where $C>0$ is a constant, and $L_\alpha(1)$ has an $\alpha$-stable distribution with Laplace transform of the form

 and characteristic function

 (b) Assumption \ref{ass:nu_beta}(b) implies that $\nu$ is in the normal domain of attraction of the $(1+\beta)$-stable law, totally skewed to the right, that is